Sinn Féin: Organisation and structure

 Some critics inside Sinn Féin have opined that decision-making in the party rests with the officer board and that the Árd Comhairle serves merely to rubberstamp decisions that have already been made.
-External critics have called Sinn Féin's organisation and structure "opaque", "hierarchial", "confusing" and "undemocratic".
+External critics have called Sinn Féin's organisation and structure "opaque", "hierarchical", "confusing" and "undemocratic".
 Former Sinn Féin TD Peadar Tóibín claimed in 2020 that Sinn Féin TDs have "zero influence" over party policy, and that all decisions ultimately rested with the national officer board.
 It was also in 2020 that both Fine Gael and Fianna Fáil criticised Sinn Féin's organisation, with Patrick O'Donovan of Fine Gael stating "the fact that Sinn Féin reps sign a pledge which says they will be guided by their Ard Chomhairle, a council of people not elected by the public, rather than those who elect them, is an outright affront to democracy".
 In 2022 the left-wing political magazine Village opined that while all major political parties in Ireland are influenced by unelected individuals, Sinn Féin is disproportionally controlled by a "backroom regime", and alleged that the Coiste Seasta, made up of unelected Northerners and former IRA members, holds the power to influence the decisions of TDs.

 Sinn Féin denies the allegations that its structure is undemocratic and has compared its organisation to other Irish political parties such as Fianna Fáil.
 Sinn Féin maintains it is a bottom-up, not a top-down organisation and that, ultimately, decision-making comes from its annual Ard Fhéis and the votes of ordinary members.
 In 2020 Mary Lou McDonald dismissed suggestions that Sinn Féin, including herself, were controlled by "shadowy figures" as an idea rooted in sexism.
 In 2020 she stated "I have a strong sense that there is at least an undertone of sexism and misogyny in suggesting that our strings are pulled.
-I’m very stubborn.
-I’m very willful.
-I know my own mind and God help anybody who tries to pull my strings or tell me what to do". while in 2021 she stated that people needed to get over the "sexist" idea that "this woman couldn’t possibly be really the leader of Sinn Féin.
+I'm very stubborn.
+I'm very willful.
+I know my own mind and God help anybody who tries to pull my strings or tell me what to do". while in 2021 she stated that people needed to get over the "sexist" idea that "this woman couldn't possibly be really the leader of Sinn Féin.
 Well guess what?
 I really am, boys".

 Ideology and policies

 Sinn Féin is an Irish republican, democratic socialist and left-wing party.
-In the European Parliament, the party aligns itself with the European United Left–Nordic Green Left (GUE/NGL) parliamentary group.
+In the European Parliament, the party aligns itself with The Left in the European Parliament - GUE/NGL parliamentary group.
 Categorised as "populist socialist" in literature, in 2014 leading party strategist and ideologue Eoin Ó Broin described Sinn Féin's entire political project as unashamedly populist.
 The party has been classed as left-wing nationalist and left-wing populist in academia, noting that while Sinn Féin engages in the "us vs them" dynamic of populism, it does so by engaging in the language of "the people vs elites" without resorting to using anti-immigrant rhetoric.